 On an island, boats are a large part of the history.
 Beaver Island has a volunteer-operated museum cataloging and displaying the commercial boat industry.
 Fishing was the biggest source of income on the island for many years and history of the people and boats involved in fishing make up most of the displays.

 The Great Lakes fishing boat under the outdoor shed had the original engine rebuilt to like-new condition.
 Kahlenberg once built large marine diesel engines.
 This relatively small - pistons are twice the size of a coffee can - three cylinder, two-cycle engine was rebuilt by an individual who collected parts from all around the island.

 Then, there is the whimsical Beaver Island Toy Museum.
 Entertaining for sure.
 An islander has taken their antique toy collection and created a point of interest and a business in an old home.
 Busy place.

 The antique toy collection is displayed from the ceiling - a distant view, but protected from little hands that may not appreciate the value and fragility.

-The biggest benefit of having the toys displayed on the ceiling to the proprietor is that this arrangement allows all the floor space to be used for displays of new toy for sale - displays packed so tightly that it is difficult to walk among them.
+The biggest benefit of having the toys displayed on the ceiling to the proprietor is that this arrangement allows all the floor space to be used for displays of new toys for sale - displays packed so tightly that it is difficult to walk among them.
 And, yes, the prices might look to be antique also, but they are actual prices.
-Reminder of the old 5¢ & 10¢ or five & dime stores.
+A reminder of the old 5¢ & 10¢ or five & dime stores.